Devyanshu/primer/README.md

 ## Contributing

-To contribute, first check if the topic is already covered, if you are sure it not, then proceed with choosing the subject it falls under, for example pip will fall under Python, similarly, ES6 under JavaScript.
+To contribute, first check if the topic is already covered, if you are sure it's not, then proceed with choosing the subject it falls under, for example pip will fall under Python, similarly, ES6 under JavaScript.

-Once you choose the subject, write the content in a seperate Markdown file.
+Once you choose the subject, write the content in a seperate Markdown file in the directory for that subject.
 If you are new to Markdown, see [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### Format